Stay-At-Home Mom Shame - Baby Chick

 A stranger asks a working mom, “So what do you do?”
 And she hesitates.

 As stay-at-home moms or working moms — are we bold enough to own the decisions we make with pride, whether with a friend or a stranger?
-Am I scared to say that I like helping a child learn to potty-train, while another mother says she feels it’s mind-numbing and depressing?
+Am I scared to say that I like helping a child learn to potty train while another mother says it’s mind-numbing and depressing?
 Maybe.
 Maybe not.

-Am I okay when a person asks me, “Do you feel you wasted your degree?”
+Am I okay when someone asks me, “Do you feel you wasted your degree?”
 And instead of feeling like I should agree with that assessment, can I let them know I feel good about my brain being used in other ways at the time?
-Like navigating how to make a toddler think they want to wear a certain pair of shorts without really letting them know I’m brainwashing them to choose the pair I want them to wear.
-(Don’t try and tell me that doesn’t deserve some sort of degree in itself.)
+Like navigating how to make a toddler think they want to wear a particular pair of shorts without really letting them know I’m brainwashing them to choose the pair I want them to wear.
+(Don’t try telling me that doesn’t deserve a degree in itself.)

 But seriously.
 I wonder to myself.
 Is it okay to be satisfied with that as a mom?
 Is it alright to be unsatisfied with that as a mom?